Tours & Activities in Swaziland

-Taste of Swaziland Tour (full day) » Southern Highlights Tour (4hrs) »
+Taste of Swaziland Tour (full day) » Swaziland Highlights Tour (8hrs) »

-Taste of Swaziland Tour (half day) » Northern Highlights Tour (4hrs) »
+Taste of Swaziland Tour (half day) » Southern Highlights Tour (4hrs) »

-White Water Rafting (half day) » Adventure Caving - day trip »
+White Water Rafting (full day) » Adventure Caving - day trip »

-White Water Rafting Abseiling Tubing Combo » Swazi Local Host guide service (half day) »
+White Water Rafting (half day) » Swazi Local Host guide service (half day) »

-Safari Mkhaya Game Reserve (9hrs) » Maguga Canoe Safari Abseil Hike (full day) »
+Safari Mkhaya Game Reserve (9hrs) » Mountain Biking Culture Trail (4hrs) »

 Quad Biking Devil's Cauldron 1-hour trail » Adventure Caving - Evening with dinner »